Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Numerical results

 when she uses control $\alpha$ and the flow of distribution of the population is given by $\mu = (\mu_t)_t$, and where the terminal cost $g$ is such that $g'(x) = \arctan(x)$.
 As in the previous test case, $\rho >0$ is a parameter.
 Since this is a MFG, Algorithm 1 can not be employed so we resort to Algorithm 2 in order to solve the associated MKV FBSDE system, namely:

 Here again, we solve the problem for various values of $\rho$ and, for each of them, we compute the value of $Y_0$.
 The numerical results are displayed in Figure~\ref{fig:ex-CCD73-Y0}.
 We see that the solution is very close to the benchmark, obtained by a deterministic method for the corresponding PDE system.
 In particular, a noticeable difference with the results of~\cite[Figure 3]{MR3914553} is that our method does not suffer from a bifurcation phenomenon.
+This is probably related to the fact that our method relies on the idea of rephrasing the FBSDE system as a control problem driven by two forward SDEs.
+For the results presented here, we took $x_0=1$ and $T=1$ as in~\cite{MR3914553}.
+We used $N_T = 200$ time steps, $N=4096$ and neural networks with $3$ hidden layers and $200$ units in each hidden layer.

 12pt